dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 It’s incredible to see so many beautiful faces gathered here today!

-All of here in the Bronx to celebrate pride, love, and UNITY in our vibrant LGBTQ community.
+All of us coming together to celebrate pride, love, and UNITY in our vibrant LGBTQ Bronx community.

 **[Addressing LGBTQ Health Disparities]**